-Except as otherwise expressly provided in the Plan, distributions to be made under the Plan shall be made on (a) the later of (i) the Effective Date or (ii) the date that a Claim or Interest becomes an Allowed Claim or Interest, or (b) such other date that is determined by the Debtors or, after the Effective Date, the Reorganized Debtors, in accordance with the Plan.
-The Reorganized Debtors may commence distributions to beneficiaries of the Estates at any time after the Effective Date, subject to the terms of the Plan and the Confirmation Order.
+Except as otherwise expressly provided hereinin the Plan, distributions to be made under the Plan shall be made on (a) the later of (i) the Effective Date or as otherwise(ii) the date that a Claim or Interest becomes an Allowed Claim or Interest, or (b) such other date that is determined by the Plan Administrator Debtors or, after the Effective Date, the Reorganized Debtors, in accordance with the Plan.
+The Plan Administrator Reorganized Debtors may commence distributions to beneficiaries of the Estates at any time after the Effective Date in its sole discretion, subject to the terms of the Plan, and the Confirmation Order and the Subscription Agreement.